 Progress monitoring

 The success in achieving of the Strategic Goals and Targets is measured by Strategic Performance Indicators (SPIs).

+The Council determines the method for calculating the performance indicators.

 Taking into account the object of the Organization and the overarching goals and targets, the success of Work Programme will also be measured by indicators which show the progress of the various elements of the Work programming that contribute to these objects, goals and targets.